-Nowadays, a lot of long-term investors are looking to diversify their investment portfolios by investing in unique, different and even exotic assets.
-Some may prefer to invest in cattle, some in wines, while others may prefer to invest in rare coins or authentic, fine jewels.
-There is one investment type that is gaining popularity recently and that is artwork.
-Aside from appreciation in value, you can even show support to artists or even become a stockholder of more classical paintings.
+Nowadays, long-term investors are looking to diversify their investment portfolios with unique, different, and sometimes exotic assets.
+Some prefer to invest in cattle, some in wines, while others choose to invest in rare coins or authentic gemstones.
+However, there is one type of investment that has recently gained popularity: artwork.
+Aside from appreciation in value, collecting artwork allows you to support the artists or become a stockholder of other classical pieces.
 However, as with any investment, there are pros and cons of investing in art.

 Pros of Investing in Artwork

-- There are no market fluctuations.
-Financial stock markets can be volatile and seasoned stock market investors are aware of how much of a roller coaster ride it is.
-Stock market corrections, fluctuations, and volatility are virtually non-existent in the art world.
+Financial stock markets can be volatile.
+Seasoned stock market investors can tell you how much of a roller coaster ride it is.
+Fortunately, stock market corrections, fluctuations, and volatility are virtually non-existent in the art world.
 This one of the biggest advantages of this type of investment.
 You can sleep soundly at night, without worrying about what plagues other investors.

-- Appreciation over time.
-Unlike company stocks, that may reflect volatile prices, art investment usually appreciates steadily with some time.
-If you have chosen a good art piece wisely, it is possible that some time down the road, your art is more likely to be worth more than what you paid for it.
+Unlike company stocks, which may reflect volatile prices, art investment usually appreciates steadily over time.
+If you have done your research and chosen an art piece wisely, it is possible to capitalize on investing in art.
+With a little time and luck, your art will be worth more than what you paid for it.

-- The value of enjoyment.
-A lot of art investors are collectors first and as investors, second.
+The value of personal enjoyment is priceless.
+A lot of art investors are collectors first and investors second.
 Fine art is an asset that can be appreciated and displayed.
-Take note, that if you are not interested at all in art, this could be tedious or difficult for you to invest in.
+Take note, that if you have no interest in art, this could be tedious or difficult for you to invest in.

 Cons of Investing in Art

-Every investment you make comes with its downsides though.
+Every investment you make comes with its drawbacks.
 You’ll have risks associated with investing in art as well.
-The disadvantages are:

-- There’s no guarantee of appreciation.
-Even if you think you’ve done everything right, there isn’t a guarantee that every piece you decide to invest in will be worth several times over what you paid for in a few years.
+Even if you think you’ve done everything right, there is no guarantee that every piece you buy will gain value.
 The art world is a fickle environment.
-It is possible that new artists can quickly fall just like the next trend.
-That’s why it’s important that you truly love the artwork piece you’ve invested in since there might be a chance you may need to hold on to it a bit longer than you anticipated.
+It is possible that new artists quickly fade into anonymity, just like the last season’s trends.
+That’s why it’s important that you truly love the artwork you’ve invested in since you may need to hold on to it longer than you anticipated.

-It is also important to keep in mind art investments take a sizable amount of initial investment money.
-Most art investors are putting at least five figures into their investments and see around 10.6 percent returns if any return is realized at all.
-It is possible your piece of art won’t appreciate in value at all.
-Sometimes, artwork only maintains value, which makes it an okay investment for tax purposes but won’t necessarily make you a ton of money over time.
+It is also important to keep in mind that art investments take a sizable amount of initial investment money.
+Most art investors are putting at least five figures into their investments and see around 10.6 percent returns.
+That is, if any return is realized at all.
+It is possible your piece of art won’t appreciate in value.
+Sometimes, artwork only maintains value, which makes it an okay investment for tax purposes.
+But, it won’t necessarily make you a ton of money over time.